aikige/html_business_card_template/README.md

 ## Convert to PDF

-`convert_by_chrome.sh` is the shell script to convert HTML file to PDF image, using chrome, and which works on MacOS.
+`convert_by_chrome.sh` is the shell script to convert HTML file to PDF image, using Chrome, and which works on MacOS.

 In other environment, please edit this file as needed.